SebWouters/CheMPS2/README.md

     > python setup.py build_ext -i

-Note that the python interface chooses the installed library before the local compilation.
-If you have pulled a newer version of CheMPS2, please install the c++ library first, before building PyCheMPS2 with Cython!
+If you have pulled a newer version of CheMPS2, please remember to (re)install the c++ library first, before building PyCheMPS2 with Cython!

 ### 4. Testing PyCheMPS2